ejmastnak/ejmastnak.com/content/tutorials/arch/backlight.md

 ### Using backlight brightness files

 The `max_brightness` and `brightness` files each contain a single integer number.
-The number in `brightness` represents you current backlight brightness, on a scale from `0` (backlight turned off) to the value in `max_brightness` (maximum brightness).
+The number in `brightness` represents you current backlight brightness on a scale from `0` (backlight turned off) to the value in `max_brightness` (maximum brightness).
 *If you change the value in the* `brightness` *file, your physical backlight brightness will change accordingly.*

 The value of `max_brightness` varies from manufacturer to manufacturer.
-I think (but cannot confirm) that the values are arbitrary, i.e. they do not correspond directly to any physical quantity.
+I think (but cannot confirm) that the max brightness values are arbitrary, i.e. they do not correspond directly to any physical quantity.

 Do two things: